frintjs/frint.js.org/site/content/docs/faq/README.md

 ## Can I use FrintJS only with React?

 FrintJS is rendering library agnostic.
 The core is not built with any specific rendering library in mind.
-We do support React officially, because we are users of React ourselves, but it can be easily connected to almost any other reactive rendering library.
+We do support React officially with `frint-react`, because we are users of React ourselves, but it can be easily connected to almost any other reactive rendering library.

 For example, there is [`frint-vue`](https://github.com/frintjs/frint-vue) for using FrintJS with [Vue.js](https://vuejs.org/).